Microsoft Personal Web Server

+Creation

 Personal Web Server was originally created by Vermeer Technologies, the same company which created Microsoft FrontPage, before they were acquired by Microsoft.
 It was installed by FrontPage versions 1.1 to 98 as well.

 NT Workstation 4.0 shipped with Peer Web Services, which was based on IIS 2.0 and 3.0.
 With IIS 4.0, this was renamed Personal Web Server to be consistent with the name used in 95/98.

+Compatibility and usage

 Since Windows 2000, PWS was renamed the same IIS name used in server versions of Windows as a standard Windows component.
 Windows ME and Windows XP Home Edition support neither PWS nor IIS, although PWS can be installed on Windows ME.
 In other editions of Windows XP, IIS is included as standard.

 Before Microsoft Visual Studio 2005, PWS was useful in developing web applications on the localhost before deploying to a production web server.
 The IDE of Visual Studio 2005 (and later versions) now contains a built-in lightweight web server for such development purposes.

 FTP, SMTP, HTTP and the usual web languages such as PHP and Perl are supported by PWS.
 It also supports basic CGI (Common Gateway Interface) conventions and a subset of Classic ASP.
 Using these technologies, web applications running on PWS are capable of performing and interpreting database queries and results.

+For Macintosh

 Microsoft also produced a version of Personal Web Server for the Macintosh based on code acquired in its acquisition of ResNova Software in November 1996.